Blacklisted For Building Trump's Wall? California Considers It

 State lawmakers are increasingly turning to divestment bills as a tool to drive public policy.
 California, for example, has banned its massive public pension funds from investing in the coal industry and certain companies that do business in Iran.

-Meanwhile, the New Mexico legislature is debating whether to ban the sale of 22 miles of state-owned land along the border.
+Meanwhile, the New Mexico Legislature is debating whether to ban the sale of 22 miles of state-owned land along the border.

-The border wall isn't the only battle ground for Democrats seeking to attack President Trump.
-Several states including California have bills that would require presidential candidates to release their tax returns in order to make the ballot.
+The border wall isn't the only battleground for Democrats seeking to attack President Trump.
+Several states, including California, have bills that would require presidential candidates to release their tax returns in order to make the ballot.

 But the fates of all these bills are far from clear.
-They'll need to win approval from state lawmakers, governors, and quite possibly, courts.
+They'll need to win approval from state lawmakers, governors and, quite possibly, courts.